Swimming laps will never be the same again with the PowerBreather range of snorkels

 Currently, the PowerBreather is only available in the one Adult size.
 This one size will fit a large range of people.

 The Ameo Twist Lock System, allows the snorkel to be adjusted to fit snugly on a range of adult sized heads, as well as small sized women and young teens from approximately 12 years old.
 This is not designed for use by children younger than an AVERAGE sized 12 year old.
 Children and small women can also attach an individual (smaller) mouthpiece to the PowerBreather.
 Have a look at the video above to see how easy it is to adjust the snorkel to different sizes.

-The PowerBreather may pinch the sides of the face of anyone with an extremely rounded head shape.
-If the width of your face measures wider than 6.89 inches (or 17.5 cm), then this snorkel is NOT for you.
-It's not recommended that the D-Tubes be pulled apart beyond this width as it will damage the snorkel at the Easy-Fit Air Junction point.
+If you've got an extremely round head shape, the PowerBreather may pinch the sides of your face.
+If you're concerned, measure the width of your face.
+If it measures wider than 6.89 inches (or 17.5 cm), then this snorkel is NOT for you.
+It's not recommended that the D-Tubes be pulled apart beyond this width, as it will damage the snorkel at the Easy-Fit Air Junction point.

 The short video below shows how the circulation of air works.